invisionmediagroups/cstate/README.md

 **If you are updating from one major version to another, like from v3 to v4, then please [read the migration guides](https://github.com/cstate/cstate/wiki/Usage#migration-guides).**

-Assuming the production install instructions were followed, keep cState updated by having an up to date Git submodule in the `themes` folder. containing this repository. **Your content should stay separate from the guts of cState.**
+Assuming the production install instructions were followed, keep cStatus updated by having an up to date Git submodule in the `themes` folder. containing this repository. **Your content should stay separate from the guts of cStatus.**

 Ask yourself these questions:

 1. Do I already have the **up to date** Git repository with my status page on my computer?
   * If not, go to your desktop or somewhere else, where you can download your Git repository and run: `git clone --recursive <your repo link goes here> && git submodule foreach git pull origin master`.
   * In the parent directory, type `hugo serve`.
 Check to see if everything is working.
-  * Then do `git add -A; git commit -m "Update cState"; git push origin master; exit`.
+  * Then do `git add -A; git commit -m "Update cStatus"; git push origin master; exit`.
 Your status page is now updated.
 2. If you **DO** have the directory, go inside `themes/cstate`.
 If that is empty, it is easier to delete your local copy and do the steps outlined earlier.

 There is currently no easier way to do this, unfortunately, you will need the terminal / command line / Git Bash, unless you want to create a new status page from scratch and move your data over manually.